lsst-sqre/gafaelfawr/docs/arch/routes.rst

     ``rd``
         The return URL to which to send the user after authentication is complete.
-        The URL may instead be provided via the ``X-Auth-Request-Redirect`` header (for which there is built-in support in the Kubernetes nginx-ingress).
+        The URL may instead be provided via the ``X-Auth-Request-Redirect`` header (for which there is built-in support in the Kubernetes ingress-nginx).
         Only used when initiating authentication.

     ``code``